Quantar Lab

 What problems are a good fit for QAOA / VQE?

 QAOA is often used for combinatorial objectives (graph and constraint-based problems).
 VQE targets Hamiltonian ground states and simulation tasks.
-In practice, problem structure and measurement cost strongly influence feasibility.

 Can I join as a student or visiting researcher?